 Banana Bread - The One

 I tried various recipes, tin sizes and played around with quantities before finding The One.
 I top mine with Demerara sugar and chopped pecans.
-It’s soft and fluffy but not crumbly and the coconut adds another layer of flavour that is yum yum yum.
+It’s soft and fluffy but not crumbly.

-It's wonderful on it's own, especially on the day of baking, but on subsequent days I like to serve it lightly toasted with a smear of ricotta and a drizzle of maple syrup.
-Has anyone else discovered this MAP vanilla bean maple syrup?
-Someone should lock mine away from me, fast.
+It's wonderful on its own, especially on the day of baking, but on subsequent days I like to serve it toasted with a smear of ricotta and a drizzle of maple syrup.

 (Recipe based on Bill Granger’s Melt & Mix Banana Bread recipe, published in the SMH’s Good Living liftout in June 2007)

 Makes two loaves - one for now and one to freeze for later.